Chart Color Schemes

 AreaSearch assessment of residential development activity positions Brookfield among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Brookfield has experienced around 62 dwellings receiving development approval each year.
-An estimated 312 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional 12 approved so far in FY-26.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Brookfield has experienced around 62 dwellings receiving development approval each year.
+An estimated 312 homes were approved over the past five financial years, between FY-21 and FY-25, with 12 so far in FY-26.

-This results in an average of approximately 3.5 new residents per year arriving for each dwelling constructed during this period.
-Consequently, demand significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
-The average construction value of new dwellings is $366,000.
-Compared to Greater Melbourne, Brookfield records markedly lower building activity, with 78.0% fewer approvals per person than the regional average.
+On average, 3.5 new residents arrive per dwelling constructed annually during these years.
+This results in demand significantly exceeding new supply, typically leading to price growth and increased buyer competition.
+New dwellings are developed at an average construction cost value of $366,000.
+Compared to Greater Melbourne, Brookfield records markedly lower building activity, 78.0% below the regional average per person.

 This limited new supply generally supports stronger demand and values for established dwellings.
-New development consists predominantly of detached houses (89.0%) and a smaller proportion of townhouses or apartments (11.0%), maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+New development consists of 89.0% detached houses and 11.0% townhouses or apartments, maintaining the area's traditional suburban character focused on family homes appealing to those seeking space.
 With around 209 people per dwelling approval, Brookfield shows characteristics of a low density area.
-Looking ahead, Brookfield is expected to grow by approximately 5,577 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Looking ahead, Brookfield is expected to grow by 5,568 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development